ezhangle/espclock/README.md

 # espclock

 This is a clock I built for my mother based on the esp8266.
-This was my first experience with this chip since it was released, unforntunately, as I find it preety useful.
+This was my first experience with this chip since it was released, unforntunately, as I found it pretty useful.

 The main code is basically a copy and paste of the ntp example of the Arduino library available [here](https://github.com/arduino-libraries/NTPClient)